-Archeologists in Spain find 400 tombs in ancient Islamic necropolis
+Archaeologists in Spain find 400 tombs in ancient Islamic necropolis

 (CNN) — An ancient Islamic necropolis containing over 4,500 bodies has been uncovered in northeastern Spain, with archaeologists excavating more than 400 tombs in the five-acre site.

-The tombs were discovered in an 8th-century burial ground in the town of Tauste, near Zaragoza in Aragon, Eva Gimenez, an archeologist currently excavating the area with the Paleoymás archeology firm, told CNN.
+The tombs were discovered in an 8th-century burial ground in the town of Tauste, near Zaragoza in Aragon, Eva Gimenez, an archaeologist currently excavating the area with the Paleoymás archaeology firm, told CNN.

 By 711, Arab forces had invaded and begun to conquer the Iberian peninsula.
 They remained for the next seven centuries until 1492, when the area was totally reconquered by the Christian kingdoms.